 March 11, 1896, tensions in the Kentucky General Assembly reached a point where armed Democratic supporters stood outside the statehouse in an attempt to intimidate lawmakers and discourage them from entering.
 The General Assembly was appointing the next U.S. Congressman, and tensions were high.
 The state banned observers from the gallery, and searched everyone entering the statehouse for weapons.

-March 11, 1910, in the season closer, Central University beat State University, Lexington (UK) 51-9 in the “old” Boyle Humphrey Gymnasium.
+March 11, 1910, in the season closer, Central University defeated State University, Lexington (UK) 51-9 in the “old” Boyle Humphrey Gymnasium.

 March 11, 1920, Will Lockett died in the electric chair at the Frankfort State Penitentiary in Eddyville, known as “Castle on the Cumberland.”
-Lockett was the confessed killer of Geneva Hardman, a ten-year-old white girl, in Lexington a month earlier.
+Lockett confessed to killing Geneva Hardman, a ten-year-old white girl, in Lexington a month earlier.
 His trial at the Fayette County courthouse, occurred five days after the crime, lasted barely thirty minutes, and the judge sentenced him to death.
 The WWI veteran admitted to several more murders before he died.

 On Tuesday, March 11, 1924, UK assured everyone that men were working hard to complete the University’s new basketball arena, Alumni Gymnasium, for the opening night of the 6th annual high school basketball tournament starting Thursday at 9:00 a.m.
 The large silver trophies for the winners stayed on display at the Lafayette Drug Store.
 The Y.M.C.A. would award a silver cup to the team displaying the best sportsmanship.
 All the visiting high school teams stayed at different fraternity or sorority houses, determined by a drawing.

 March 11, 1926, Deputy Jailer Joe West, Knox County Detention Center , died in the Knox County Jail as he locked prisoners in their cells for the night.
-One of the inmates suddenly pulled a gun and shot Jailer West, killing him.
+One of the inmates suddenly pulled a gun and shot Jailer West.

 March 11, 1939, Bowling Green native Duncan Hines published a new edition of his guidebook , Adventures in Good Eating .
 As a salesman traveling across America in the 1930s, Hines began keeping notes on good places to eat along the country’s highways.